The Shawshank Redemption: Development

 Five years later, Darabont wrote the script over an eight-week period.
 He expanded on elements of King's story.
 Brooks, who in the novella is a minor character who dies in a retirement home, became a tragic character who eventually hanged himself.
 Tommy, who in the novella trades his evidence exonerating Andy for transfer to a nicer prison, in the screenplay is murdered on the orders of Warden Norton, who is a composite of several warden characters in King's story.
 Darabont opted to create a single warden character to serve as the primary antagonist.
 Among his inspirations, Darabont listed the works of director Frank Capra, including Mr. Smith Goes to Washington (1939) and It's a Wonderful Life (1946), describing them as tall tales; Darabont likened The Shawshank Redemption to a tall tale more than a prison movie.
 He also cited Goodfellas (1990) as an inspiration on the use of dialogue to illustrate the passage of time in the script, and the prison drama Birdman of Alcatraz (1962) directed by John Frankenheimer.
-While later scouting filming locations, Darabont happened upon Frankenheimer who was scouting for his own prison-set project Against the Wall.
+While later scouting filming locations, Darabont happened upon Frankenheimer who was scouting for his own prison-set 1994 action historical drama television project Against the Wall.
 Darabont recalled that Frankenheimer took time out from his scouting to provide Darabont with encouragement and advice.

-At the time, prison-based films were not considered likely box-office successes, but Darabont's script was read by then-Castle Rock Entertainment producer Liz Glotzer, whose interest in prison stories and reaction to the script, led her to threaten to quit if Castle Rock did not produce The Shawshank Redemption.
-Director and Castle Rock co-founder Rob Reiner also liked the script.
+At the time, prison-based films were not considered likely box-office successes, but Darabont's script was read by then-Castle Rock Entertainment producer Liz Glotzer, whose interest in prison stories and reaction to the script, led her to threaten to quit if Castle Rock Entertainment did not produce The Shawshank Redemption.
+Director and Castle Rock Entertainment co-founder Rob Reiner also liked the script.
 He offered Darabont between $2.4 million and $3 million to allow him to direct it himself.
 Reiner, who had previously adapted King's 1982 novella The Body into the 1986 film Stand by Me, planned to cast Tom Cruise as Andy and Harrison Ford as Red.

-Castle Rock offered to finance any other film Darabont wanted to develop.
-Darabont seriously considered the offer, citing growing up poor in Los Angeles, believing it would elevate his standing in the industry, and that Castle Rock could have contractually fired him and given the film to Reiner anyway, but he chose to remain the director, saying in a 2014 Variety interview, "you can continue to defer your dreams in exchange for money and, you know, die without ever having done the thing you set out to do".
+Castle Rock Entertainment offered to finance any other film Darabont wanted to develop.
+Darabont seriously considered the offer, citing growing up poor in Los Angeles, believing it would elevate his standing in the industry, and that Castle Rock Entertainment could have contractually fired him and given the film to Reiner anyway, but he chose to remain the director, saying in a 2014 Variety interview, "you can continue to defer your dreams in exchange for money and, you know, die without ever having done the thing you set out to do".
 Reiner served as Darabont's mentor on the project, instead.
-Within two weeks of showing the script to Castle Rock, Darabont had a $25 million budget to make his film (taking a $750,000 screenwriting and directing salary plus a percentage of the net profits), and pre-production began in January 1993.
+Within two weeks of showing the script to Castle Rock Entertainment, Darabont had a $25 million budget to make his film (taking a $750,000 screenwriting and directing salary plus a percentage of the net profits), and pre-production began in January 1993.